JeremiahKaren/35percent.github.io/canada-water.md

 Former Cabinet member for Regeneration Fiona Colley was responsible for overseeing the delivery of sites A&B. She was so happy with the scheme that she bought (and then sold) no less than two of the new-build flats on this phase off-plan[^1].

-## Canada Water Site C
+## Canada Water Sites C&E

 ![](http://media.timeout.com/images/101432507/617/347/image.jpg)

-Site C is the footprint of the former Decathlon sports superstore and garden centre behind it.
+Sites C&E are the footprint of the former Decathlon sports superstore and garden centre behind it.
 The site was purchased with extant planning permission by Shard developer Sellar in 2010 for £16m.

 The [extant permission](http://planbuild.southwark.gov.uk/documents/?casereference=09/AP/1783&system=DC) was for 430 homes of which 74 would be social rented.
 Southwark council had stood firm on this original application by [insisting](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!CFyLnDePeJAeI7ElqRPpKA%3d%3d!%7d%7d%7d) that the site could support 28% affordable housing at the policy compliant tenure mix (shared ownership/social rented).